1. Virgin America points (2.3 cents each)

 You might value them even more highly if you live at an American Airlines hub like Dallas or Miami.
 You probably value Avios very little if the only trips you ever take are from your small home airport to Europe in Business Class.

-Iberia and British Airways Avios are nearly identical.
+Iberia and British Airways Avios are very similar but have slightly different award prices.
 Iberia Avios are slightly more valuable because they can book Iberia flights with lower fuel surcharges and because they offer a lower miles price on Business Class from the United States to Europe.
 You can freely transfer the two types of Avios if both accounts have been open for a few months.

 High Value Awards: Six Under-Priced Awards on the United Award Chart